bahmutov/cypress-examples/docs/commands/assertions.md

 <!-- fiddle-end -->

+You might notice that `should('satisfy', callback)` is very similar to the powerful `should(callback)` assertion.
+Thus I usually prefer just the `should(callback)`.
+Only when the predicate is simple and has a good name, then I write `should('satisfy', named callback function)`.

 ## Existence

 In most cases, you do not need to explicitly check if the element exists - if the `cy.get`, `cy.contains`, etc. command finds an element, it exists.
 If you want to check that the element with a specific selector or text _does not_ exist, then attach the assertion.